top of page

 When you discover that you have slaveholders on your tree, it can be tough to process.
 You may experience shock.

-She stresses that we’re not responsible for our ancestors’ actions, but we can do something positive for descendants of enslaved persons.
+She stresses that we're not responsible for our ancestors' actions, but we can do something positive for the descendants of enslaved persons.

 Cheri shared that one of her ancestors was an overseer.
-She found that knowledge hard to swallow.
+She found that knowledge is hard to swallow.
 Her ancestor was an enforcer tasked with inflicting punishment.
-Some owners might have been delightful, but the overseer probably wasn’t.
+Some owners might have been delightful, but the overseer probably wasn't.

 The first thing to do when you discover you are a descendant of slaveholders is to process your emotions.